Matroids, Delta-matroids and Embedded Graphs: Topological analogues of the Tutte polynomial

 To extend this polynomial to delta-matroids $D=(E,\mathcal{F})$, first, for $A\subseteq E$, define $t(A)$ by setting $t(A)=0$ if $D|A$ is even, and $t(A)=1$ otherwise.
 Next observe that, by Lemma~\ref{p.4b}\eqref{p.4b.3} and Proposition~\ref{p.5minor}, we have $\gamma(A)=\gamma(G\ba A^c)= \spn(D(G\ba A^c))= \spn(D(G) | A)$.
 To simplify notation a little, we let $\spn_D(A):= \spn (D|A)$. \begin{definition} Let $D=(E,\mathcal{F})$ be a delta-matroid.
 Then the \emph{Bollob\'as-Riordan polynomial} $R(D;x,y,z,w) \in \mathbb{Z}[x,y,z,w]/ \langle w^2 - w\rangle$, of $D$ is

 \end{definition}

 By construction, the ribbon graph and delta-matroid versions of $R(G)$ coincide, that is, Bollob\'as and Riordan's ribbon graph polynomial is delta-matroidal. \begin{theorem} Let $G$ be a ribbon graph.
-Then $R(G;x,y,z,w)= R(D(G);x,y,z,w)$. \end{theorem} Recall from Section~\ref{s4.2} that the transition matroid of a ribbon graph $G$ is defined in terms of $G$ and a quasi-tree $Q$ of $G$.
-In~\cite{Tr15trans}, Traldi showed that $R(G)$ can be determined from $k(G)$, the transition matroid of $G$ and the quasi-tree $Q$.
-By the discussion of Section \ref{s4.2}, it can be deduced from Theorem~\ref{t.brdet} that knowledge of $k(G)$ is not needed: $R(G)$ is determined entirely by information in the transition matroid and the quasi-tree $Q$.
+Then \end{theorem} Recall from Section~\ref{s4.2} that the isotropic matroid of a ribbon graph $G$ is defined in terms of $G$ and a quasi-tree $Q$ of $G$.
+In~\cite{Tr15trans}, Traldi, working in the language of transition matroids, showed that $R(G)$ can be determined from $k(G)$, the isotropic matroid of $G$ and the quasi-tree $Q$.
+By the discussion following Corollary~\ref{cor:beforetraldi}, the isotropic matroid and a quasi-tree determine $D(G)$, and so it can be deduced from Theorem~\ref{t.brdet} that knowledge of $k(G)$ is not needed: $R(G)$ is determined entirely by information in the isotropic matroid and the quasi-tree $Q$.

 \begin{remark} The observation that the Bollob\'as--Riordan polynomial is delta-matroidal helps to explain the form of the deletion--contraction identity for the Bollob\'as--Riordan polynomial.
 More precisely it helps to explain why there is generally no known deletion--contraction identity when the edge being removed is a loop.
 The exponents of $x$ and $y$ depend on the rank function of the lower matroid.
 An orientable non-trivial loop $e$ of a ribbon graph $G$ is not a loop of $D(G)$ but is a loop of $D(G)_{\min}$.
-This means that $({D(G)/e})_{\min}$ is not generally the same as $(D(G)_{\min})/e$ and moreover $(D(G)_{\min})/e$ cannot always be recovered from $({D(G)/e})_{\min}$, as the following example shows.
-Let $G$ and $G'$ both comprise a single vertex with two orientable loops: in $G$ the loops are interlaced but in $G'$ they are not.
-Then both $D(G)_{\min}$ and $D(G')_{\min}$ are matroids with two elements in their ground sets, both of which are loops.
-However, contracting a loop from each of $G$ and $G'$ yields two ribbon graphs with different lower matroids.
-Consequently the information about $(D(G)_{\min})/e$ required to compute $R(G/e)$ is lost from the delta-matroid once $e$ is contracted. \end{remark}
+This means that $({D(G)/e})_{\min}$ is not generally the same as $(D(G)_{\min})/e$ and moreover $(D(G)_{\min})/e$ cannot always be recovered from $({D(G)/e})_{\min}$. \end{remark}